-This short guide offers a brief look at each of the top five crypto assets (ranked by market capitalization at the time of writing), plus a similar overview for Tether (USDT), whose market cap currently would place it third on this list, but because of its uniqueness compared to Bitcoin, Ether, Bitcoin Cash, Ripple (XRP) and Chainlink, it is a special case.
+This short guide offers a brief look at each of the top five crypto assets (ranked by market capitalization at the time of writing), plus a similar overview for Tether (USDT), whose market cap currently would place it third on this list, but because of its uniqueness compared to Bitcoin, Ether, Ripple (XRP), Polkadot and Cardano, it is a special case.

 The oldest and largest cryptocurrency, BTC was not created out of thin air.
 It was born in 2009 out of a variety of other innovations which previously failed to gain traction.
 Needless to say, the creation of anonymous founder Satoshi Nakomoto has gained significant attention since, attracting interest not only from retail investors, but also banks, financial institutions and major market participants.